nsobczak/UnityAR/README.md

 - click on object to move its marker relative location
 - click on object to delete it
 - use phone location to get current weather
-- virtually change irl location to change weather
+- virtually change real location to change weather
 - change virtual light for virtual assets to better to match daylight

 ## Requirements
 - Android 4.1 (API level 16).
 - Internet connection to retrieve weather data.
-- Geolocation is optional, you can manually add your localisation?.
+- Geolocation is optional, you can manually add your location.

 ## Project uses
 - [unity 2018 lts](https://unity3d.com/get-unity/download/archive)